Here's part 2 of the Feeding Babies series!

-I found myself researching formulas 3 years ago when I was in a flare up, mostly lost my milk supply, and needed to supplement Easton.
+I found myself researching formulas 3 years ago when I was in a flare-up, mostly lost my milk supply, and needed to supplement Easton.
 It had been 5 years since I even looked at a formula container.
-I had learned so much about food, ingredients, and their affects on our bodies during those 5 years, so the formulas I was familiar with from when Asher was a baby felt antiquated and irrelevant.
-I was completely overwhelmed and afraid by what I saw on most of the supermarket formulas in the US.
+I had learned so much about food, ingredients, and their effects on our bodies during those 5 years, so the formulas I was familiar with from when Asher was a baby felt antiquated and irrelevant.
+I was completely overwhelmed and afraid of what I saw on most of the supermarket formulas in the US.

-I took a poll on Instagram and had so many of you recommend a few European brands, so I started doing my homework and came across Organic Start's website.
-They had the best prices, shipping costs, availability, and shipping times that I could find, so I ordered from them consistently and became repeat customer with Kezia.
+I took a poll on Instagram and had so many of you recommend a few European brands, so I started doing my homework!

 Thankfully my milk supply increased after I recovered from the flare, but I continued supplementing with formula for 1-2 bottles a day.
 I was back to work, and pumping every few hours was difficult with my schedule.
 Plus I always pumped an ounce or 2 less than they consumed and it stressed me out.